-Alongside greater housing options is the need for greater employment opportunities through economic growth, diversification and workforce development initiatives.
+Alongside greater housing options is the need for greater employment opportunities through economic growth and diversification, small business technical assistance, and workforce development initiatives.
 As the District supports new development and fosters emerging industries such as green, technology, innovation, and creative economies, the District must make connections to match the skills required to perform jobs with workforce development initiatives intended to serve households with a disproportionate greater need.